eSIMs 101: Do you need the internet to use an eSIM?

 · 4 min read

 In today's digital age, mobile connectivity plays a vital role in our daily lives.
 With the rapid advancements in technology, the introduction of eSIMs has revolutionized the way we use our smartphones.
-If you are venturing into the world of eSIMs, perhaps you might have some questions about how it works and any prerequisites for it to work.
+If you are venturing into the world of eSIMs, perhaps you might have some questions about how eSIMs works and any prerequisites for it to work.
 Given an eSIM is embedded within your device, a question that you might have is whether you need to be connected to the internet for your eSIM to work.

 What is an eSIM?

-Before we answer the question of whether you need to be connected to the internet for eSIMs to work, let's first understand what an eSIM actually is.
+Before we answer the question of whether you need to be connected to the internet for eSIMs to work, let's first understand what an eSIM is.
 An eSIM, or embedded SIM, is a tiny chip embedded within a device that serves the same purpose as a traditional physical SIM card.
 The key difference between an eSIM and a traditional physical SIM card is really just the fact that it isn't a physical card; and because it is built into the device itself, it can be configured to hold multiple profiles and can be remotely activated.

 Do you need Internet Connectivity for eSIMs to work?